What is the National Commission on Military, National, and Public Service?

 What is the Commission seeking comments on?

 The Commission welcomes comments on any topics within its mandate.
-For example, regarding the military selective service process, we are interested in the public’s views on whether the military draft or draft contingency is still a necessary component of U.S. national security and if so, are there modifications to the selective service system that are needed.
-In considering methods to increase desire and participation in military, national, and public service, the Commission seeks thoughts on a range of issues, including the inherit value of service; barriers that make it difficult for people to serve; ways we can increase the desire of all Americans, and particularly young Americans, to serve their nation and communities; ways we can attract individuals with critical skills to address national security and other public service needs of the nation; and whether mandatory service for all Americans is necessary, valuable, and feasible.
+We are interested in the public’s views the following issues: whether the military draft or draft contingency is still a necessary component of U.S. national security and if so, whether there modifications to the selective service system that are needed; the inherit value of service; barriers that make it difficult for people to serve; ways we can increase the desire of all Americans, and particularly young Americans, to serve their nation and communities; ways we can attract individuals with critical skills to address national security and other public service needs of the nation; and whether mandatory service for all Americans is necessary, valuable, and feasible.
 You can leave your comments here.

 When does the Commission stop accepting comments from the public?

-The Commission continues to accept comments from the public on its website and by email and mail.
-We will accept comments until December 31, 2019.
+The Commission will continue to accept comments from the public on its website and by email and mail.
+We will accept comments through December 31, 2019.

 Where can I find the Commission’s reports and decisions?

-The Commission intends to release an interim report in early 2019 and the final report by March 2020.
+The Commission released its interim report in January 2019 and will release its final report by March 2020.
 For the latest updates, please visit https://www.inspire2serve.gov.

 How did the Commission select locations for the public meetings?

-The Commission has held public meetings in each of the nine geographic Census regions, including communities in urban and rural areas.
-In selecting specific locations, the Commission considers many factors, including population, geography, economics, racial and ethnic diversity, and more.
-The announcement of the locations can be found here.
+The Commission held public meetings in each of the nine geographic Census regions in 2018, including communities in urban and rural areas.
+In selecting specific locations, the Commission considered many factors, including population density, regional and geographic factors, demographics, socio-economic considerations, and more.
+You can listen to our 2018 public meetings here.

 What is the difference between a public meeting and a public hearing?

-The Commission has held public meetings throughout 2018 and will continue to do so in 2019.
-Public meetings are held across the country and provide opportunities for members of the public to hear from the Commission and local leaders in military, national, and public service.
-Like town halls, they also allow members of the public to address comments and questions to commissioners and panelists.
+The Commission held 9 public meetings in 2018 and will hold 14 public hearings in 2019.
+Public meetings were held across the country and provided opportunities for members of the public to hear from the Commission and local leaders in military, national, and public service.
+Like town halls, they also allow members of the public to provide comments and questions to commissioners and panelists.
 Public hearings are more formal events.
-The Commission will be holding public hearings in 2019.
-Public hearings will involve testimony from experts on various issues to help inform and vet recommendations that the Commission may consider as it generates its final report.
-These events will be open to members of the public and will be publicized in advance on https://www.inspire2serve.gov, social media, and through other means.
-Public hearings will also be publicized through the Federal Register.
+Public hearings will involve testimony from experts on various issues to help inform and vet policy options that the Commission may consider as it generates its final report.
+These events will be open to members of the public and will be publicized in advance on our website, social media, and through other means.
+Public hearings will also be announced through the Federal Register.

 Does the Commission follow the same guidelines as a Federal Advisory Committee?